openshift/ci-docs/content/en/docs/architecture/timeouts.md

 #### Step Registry Test Process Timeouts

 Each [step](/docs/architecture/step-registry/#step) may be configured to have a specific execution time budget with `timeout` and grace period with `grace_period`.
 The timeout is handled by a wrapper around the test process; the grace period implicitly sets the respective field (`pod.spec.terminationGracePeriodSeconds`) on the `Pod` that executes the step by assuming that generating artifacts takes 80% of cleanup time, while uploading takes 20%.
 For instance, when a step is configured to have a `grace_period` of 100 seconds, the overall termination grace period on the `Pod` will be 125% of that, or 125s.
 These options may be provided one at a time, in order to set only a grace period, for instance.
-Note that the calculations for the termination grace period above mean that the grace period configured for a step must only be long enough to both generate any artifacts.
+Note that the calculations for the termination grace period above mean that the grace period configured for a step must only be long enough to generate any artifacts.
 The following step definition shows how to specify the values of `timeout` and `grace_period`:

 ```yaml
 ref: